Home > Analyses > Technology > Salesforce, Inc.

 ProductDescription

-Professional Services and OtherProvides professional services, training, and certification for customers and partners on Salesforce offerings.
+Professional Services and OtherConsulting, implementation, training services, and certification courses for customers and partners.

-Salesforce’s portfolio centers on comprehensive CRM solutions spanning sales, service, marketing, analytics, integration, and collaboration, supported by professional services and training.
+Salesforce’s portfolio centers on cloud-based CRM software and services.
+Its offerings span sales, service, marketing, analytics, and integration platforms, supported by professional services and the Slack collaboration tool.
+This diversified product base supports a wide range of industries globally.

 Main Competitors

-There are 33 competitors in the Technology – Software Application sector, with the table listing the top 10 leaders by market capitalization:
+Salesforce, Inc. operates alongside 33 competitors, with the table below listing the top 10 leaders by market capitalization:

 CompetitorMarket Cap.